Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Can one quantify the similarity of cell types in a sorted matrix?

+**Principal Component Analysis: Lineage and Cluster Mapping**
-![PCA for celltypes and clusters with k=5](figures/PCA_k5_ct_clusters.png) Principal Component Analysis: colored by lineage and shaped by cluster (k = 5) to quantify if clusters are celltype specific.
-Cluster 1 is pretty much B-Cell specific.
+![PCA for celltypes and clusters with k=5](figures/PCA_k5_ct_clusters.png) PCA of chromatin accessibility data reveals some lineage-specific structure.
+Points are colored by cell lineage and shaped by k-means cluster assignment (k = 5).
+While Cluster 1 aligns strongly with B cells, overall separation between clusters is limited, indicating that chromatin signal alone does not fully resolve cell types.

 ![OCR landscape in a UMAP](figures/OCR%20landscape%20-%20UMAP.png)